French Constitution of 1793: Contents

 The Constitution prescribed the relationship between the Executive Council and the Legislative Body, the governing of the Municipalities.
 It also established the conduct of the Civil Justice System, mandating that arbitrators be elected and that citizens could select arbitrators for their case, and of the Criminal Justice System, mandating trial by jury and representation for the accused.
 It specified that no citizen would be exempt from taxation and established regulations for military leadership and conduct and foreign relations.

+Article 109 stated: "All Frenchmen are soldiers; all shall be exercised in the use of arms."

-The Constitution declared that France was a "friend and ally of free nations", would not interfere with the government of other free nations and would harbor any refugees from "nations ruled by tyrants".
+The Constitution declared that France was a "friend and ally of free nations", would not interfere with the government of other nations and would harbor any refugees from "nations ruled by tyrants".
 It also forbade the establishment of peace with an enemy that occupied French territory.

-Finally, it guaranteed the right to equality, liberty, security, property, the public debt, free exercise of religion, general instruction, public assistance, the absolute liberty of the press, the right of petition, the right to hold popular assemblies, and the "enjoyment of all the rights of man".
+Finally, it guaranteed the right to equality, liberty, security, property, the public debt, free exercise of religion, general instruction, public assistance, the absolute liberty of the press, the right of petition, the right to hold popular assemblies, and the "enjoyment of all the Rights of man".
 It declared the Republic's respect for "loyalty, courage, age, filial love, and misfortune".
 Illegitimate children were recognized.

+From the moment of its acceptance, it was made meaningless, first by the Convention itself, which had been charged to dissolve itself on completion of the document, then by the construction of the working institutions of the Terror.
+Condorcet, the main author of the first draft, was accused of federalism and had to go into hiding in early July.

+On 4 August the French Constitution of 1793 passed through the Convention.
+At the end of August rebellious Marseille, Bordeaux and Lyon had not accepted the new Constitution.
+According to French historian Soboul, Robespierre was against the implementation before the rebellious cantons had accepted it.
+By mid-September the Jacobin Club suggested that the Constitution should not be published, on the argument that general will was missing, although an overwhelming majority favoured it.